wraithan/resume/docs/technical_skills.rst

 ###
 C++
 ###

+Working on Dropzone at Sparkypants meant developing async C++ libraries for use by the game client and game server to communicate to the backend services.

 In working with hardware I've had to relearn and get better at C++.
 It was my first language, so coming back to it after spending years doing other